US Embassy in Iraq under attack by Shiite militiamen in Baghdad

-US President Donald Trump is blaming Iran for a breach of the US Embassy compound in Baghdad and is calling on Iraq to protect the embassy.
+US President Donald Trump is blaming Iran for a breach of the US Embassy in Baghdad and is calling on Iraq to protect the building, as 100 Marines were sent to reinforce the compound.

 Trump tweeted that "Iran killed an American contractor, wounding many."